You are here

 - B -

 Board of Directors, MLA, is a group of elected representatives who serve for three-year terms.
-The MLA Board is chaired by the MLA president and meets three times a year.
+The MLA Board is chaired by the MLA president and meets at least three times a year.
 See this year's board members.

 - C -

 Chapters are independently incorporated organizations affiliated with MLA.
 Thirteen regionally chapters are located throughout the United States and Canada.
 Each offers additional opportunities for continuing education and annual meeting participation at a regional level.
 Chapter membership is open to all MLA members, health sciences librarians, information specialists, and others sharing an interest in health sciences librarianship.
 The MLA Chapters page provides a list of and links to all chapters and their annual meeting information and news.

 Committees have varied roles in the association and include standing (with ongoing responsibility for furthering MLA's interests, programs, and projects), Nominating and Executive Committees (as mandated by the bylaws), and ad hoc committees (appointed for a special purpose and discharged when their tasks are completed).
 The Committee Information page provides more details and a list of the standing committees.

 Continuing education sessions are offered prior to as well as after the annual meeting, and are available on a variety of topics.
 Choose from programs by the seven Professional Competency Areas as described in MLA’s educational policy statement, “Competencies for Lifelong Learning and Professional Success” or find one for the date you are available.
 For a list of this year's offerings, check out the Annual Meeting CE site.
 You can also participate in the Independent Reading Program (see below).